AnyLog-co/documentation/blockchain commands.md

 ## The blockchain insert command
 The ***blockchain insert*** command adds a policy to the blockchain ledger.
 This command can update both - the local copy and the global copy of the ledger.
-In addition, it facilitates a process that will validate that all the updates are represented on the global copy (as during the issue of the insert command, the global copy may not be accessible).
+In addition, it facilitates a process that validates that all the updates are represented on the global copy (as during the issue of the insert command, the global copy may not be accessible).

 Usage: